NodeSecure/Governance/guides/contributor-en.md

 [![ES-Community](https://discordapp.com/api/guilds/640183220452720650/embed.png?style=banner2)](https://discord.gg/4Wn8rjAtB4)

-It is normal at first to be a little lost and not feel able to contribute to what this self (Knowing that simple subjects have a tendency to leave very quickly).
+It is normal at first to be a little lost and not feel able to contribute (Knowing that simple subjects have a tendency to leave very quickly).
 If you are motivated enough do not hesitate to hang on and ask us for help.

 ## **How do we work?**